 The College of Business offers undergraduate programs and a Master of Business Administration graduate program, which are supported by our highly qualified and dedicated faculty committed to your success.
 All our undergraduate programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Central State is one of 10 HBCUs that hold this specialized accreditation.

-The College was named Best Business Program by HBCU Digest in 2018.
+The CSU College of Business was named Best Business Program by HBCU Digest in 2018.

 Mission and vision